Alicepinch/roots-cafe/TESTING.md

 ### Hero Image
 ---
-Due to the style of image that I used for the hero image, in phone view there was a lot of blank space and wasn't the best UX.
+When testing mobile view, I noticed the style of image that I had used for the hero image didnt respond great in mobile as there was a lot of blank space and wasn't the best UX.
 In order to fix this I added in a Mobile hero image section to my code, this is clearly outlined in my comments in my [index.html](index.html) code.
 I then hid the original Hero Image section for mobile view and did the same for the mobile view section for larger screen sizes.

 - [Before](/docs/testing/hero-image-before-fix.jpg)